SoftwareAG/c8y-docs/src/documents/guides/users-guide/LoRa.html.md

 In the next window fill in the required information:

-- Device profile: Select "LoRaWAN Demonstrator".
+- Device profile: Select the appropriate device profile from the drop-down list.
-- Device type: Select the appropriate device type.
+- Device type: Select the appropriate device type from the drop-down list.
 - Device EUI and application key: You can find this information on the device itself.
-- Connectivity plan: Select a connectivity plan, if required.
+- Connectivity plan: Select the appropriate connectivity plan from the drop-down list.

 The following picture shows an example for device registration.
 ![Register devices](/guides/users-guide/actility/deviceRegistration3.png)

-After clicking "Next" the device registration request will be submitted.
+After clicking "Next" the device registration request will be submitted and the device will be created.

 For more information on viewing and managing your connected devices, also refer to [Device management](/guides/users-guide/device-management).